 Lastly, you should check out our 100% FREE checklist guides on mastering Low G embellishments.
 These guides show you how to identify every possible pitfall inside the embellishments, and how to avoid each one.

 If you have problems with more than just D Throws, Grips, and Taorluaths, you can extrapolate the skills found in the Low-G-Oriented Embellishments Perfection Guide and apply them to literally any embellishment you'll ever play!

-Well, that's it for now folks!
 I hope you enjoyed the article, and that you aren't turned off from Sloppy Joes (frankly, I find them delicious!) forever. 🙂